 Brushed-back Scissor Crop

-Scissor crops are usually short, but if you've grown out the crop, or decided to keep it a bit longer intentionally, then this hairstyle is perfect for you.
-Just brush out the hair on top, and you're all set.
+Generally, scissor crops are short.
+But if you’ve grown your crop out or have intentionally decided to keep it a little longer, this might be the perfect hairstyle for you.
+All you have to do is brush out the hair on top of your head.

 Here are a few more pomp ideas for all of you out there who think that the short pomp just isn't long enough.